letphil/web-dev-course/07section/README.md

 - Bootstrap provides a variety of components that you can use in your projects.
 - Some of the common components include buttons, forms, navigation bars, modals, and carousels.
-- You can customize the appearance and behavior of these components using Bootstrap classes and JavaScript plugins.
+- You can customize the appearance and behavior of these components using Bootstrap classes and Javascript plugins.
 - Bootstrap components are designed to be responsive and work well on different screen sizes.

 ### Responsive Design